-- Word automatically counts the number of words in a document and displays it in the status bar at the bottom of the screen.
-There are about 4,100 -words in Form 2-RFP Proposal, and this is included in the 15,000-word limit. - 8.
-Offerors must use this template for the Proposal and cannot submit a proposal that does not include the questions and narrative. - 9.
-All questions are boxed and highlighted in green in Form 2: RFP Proposal.
+- Please note: Only name your uploaded documents with letters and numbers.
+To reduce possible submission and/or review delays, please ensure the title of any attached file from your local drive DOES NOT contain any special characters.
+Letters and numbers are acceptable. - 2.
+Final Application Instructions: Submit Form 2: Scope of Work and other required forms (see Required Documents below) by May 24, 2024, by 2 PM CST. - 3.
+No late submissions will be accepted.
+Responses should be included for each question. - 4.
+In order to be considered responsive, Offerors must submit a complete Application, which is inclusive of: - (1) Form 1: Offer Sheet - (2) Form 2: Scope of Work - (3) Form 3: Program Budget and Narrative - (4) Form 4: Program Staff Positions and Time - (5) Form 5: COA Certification & Disclosures - 5.
+Offerors may submit only one Scope of Work per Application. - 6.
+Offerors must use this template for the Application and cannot submit an Application that does not include the questions and narrative. - 7.
+All questions are boxed and highlighted in green in Form 2: Scope of Work.
 Editing is restricted in the document except in the answer boxes.
 For each question, please provide a response or write N/A for not applicable in the boxes provided.
-It is preferable to be repetitive rather than to leave sections incomplete. - 10.
-If using this document, Offerors must type answers into the section that says "Click or tap here to enter text" after each question or in the required tables. - 11.
-If compiling responses in a separate document, Offerors must include all questions and narrative before their answers, so the Proposal appears the same as the provided template. - 12.
-The following documents will not count towards the total word count: - (1) Attachments submitted to answer a question like policies and procedures, staff positions, letters of support, etc. - (2) Attachments 1-Offer Sheet, 3-Program Budget and Funding Summary, 4- COA Certifications - 13.
-Proposal Acceptance Period: All Proposals are valid for a period of three hundred and sixty-five (365) calendar days subsequent to the RFP closing date unless a longer acceptance period is offered in the Proposal. - 14.
-Proprietary Information: All materials submitted to the City become public property and are subject to the Texas Open Records Act upon receipt.
-If an Offeror does not desire proprietary information in the proposal to be disclosed, each page must be identified and marked proprietary at time of submittal.
+It is preferable to be repetitive rather than to leave sections incomplete. - 8.
+If using this document, Offerors must type answers into the section that says "Click or tap here to enter text" after each question or in the required tables. - 9.
+If compiling responses in a separate document, Offerors must include all questions and narrative before their answers, so the Application appears the same as the provided template. - 10.
+Application Acceptance Period: All Applications are valid for a period of three hundred and sixty-five (365) calendar days subsequent to the RFA closing date unless a longer acceptance period is offered in the Application.

+- 11. Proprietary Information: All materials submitted to the City become public property and are subject to the Texas Open Records Act upon receipt.
+If an Offeror does not desire proprietary information in the Application to be disclosed, each page must be identified and marked proprietary at time of submittal.
 The City will, to the extent allowed by law, endeavor to protect such information from disclosure.
 The final decision as to what information must be disclosed, however, lies with the Texas Attorney General.
-Failure to identify proprietary information will result in all unmarked sections being deemed non-proprietary and available upon public request. - 15.
-Exceptions: Be advised that exceptions to any portion of the Solicitation may jeopardize acceptance of the proposal. - 16.
-Proposal Preparation Costs: All costs directly or indirectly related to the preparation of a response to the RFP, or any oral presentation required to supplement or clarify a proposal that may be required by the City shall be the sole responsibility of the Offeror. - 17.
+Failure to identify proprietary information will result in all unmarked sections being deemed non-proprietary and available upon public request. - 12.
+Exceptions: Be advised that exceptions to any portion of the Solicitation may jeopardize acceptance of the Application. - 13.
+Application Preparation Costs: All costs directly or indirectly related to the preparation of a response to the RFA, or any oral presentation required to supplement or clarify a Application that may be required by the City shall be the sole responsibility of the Offeror. - 14.
 Agreement Adjustments: The City of Austin reserves the right to adjust the Agreement amount or scope of work over the contract period based on community needs, Offeror's ability to expend funds in a timely manner or any other factor.
 When the City determines adjustments need to be made, the City will provide at least a 90-day notice to the Grantee.

-J. ACCEPTANCE OF PROPOSALS
+G. ACCEPTANCE OF APPLICATIONS